Keller, Texas

 Keller is a city in Tarrant County, Texas, United States, in the Dallas–Fort Worth metroplex.
-According to the 2020 census, the city's population is 45,776, making Keller the 78th most populated city in Texas.
+According to the 2020 census, the city's population is 45,776, making Keller the 78th-most populated city in Texas.
 The most recent population estimate, as of July 1, 2021, is 45,397.

 In the early 1850s, settlers established Keller and the town became a stop on the Texas and Pacific Railway.
 The settlers settled around the wooded region in Keller because of Keller's proximity to the Trinity River water supply and abundant farmland.
 On November 16, 1955, Keller became incorporated.

 Keller is mostly residential, featuring more than 300 acres of developed land for 11 park sites and more than 26 miles of hiking and biking trails.

 History

 Before establishment

 Keller is in the western fringe of the Eastern Cross Timbers in northeast Tarrant County, part of the frontier of the Peters Colony settlers of the 1840s.
-In the mid-1840s, the area was first settled by a group of families from Missouri that homesteaded near the head-waters of Big Bear Creek.
+In the mid-1840s, the area was first settled by a group of families from Missouri who homesteaded near the headwaters of Big Bear Creek.
 Mount Gilead Baptist Church was established on July 13, 1850.
 In 1859, the little log church was burned in an Indian raid.
 It served as the only schoolhouse in that part of the county until about 1910.